psrc/luv/QC/README.md

 # QCing Land Use Vision

 This directory contains a set of scripts each of which performs a QC sub-task.
 The scripts are connected via a Makefile also found in this directory.
+In addition, one can generate Opus indicators or create R-reports on different geography levels.

 ## Installation
 On Windows, check that [Git Bash](https://git-for-windows.github.io) is installed.
 Then open a Git Bash and type ``make --help``.
 If you get an error that make is not found, install make from [SWCarpentryInstaller](https://github.com/swcarpentry/windows-installer/releases/latest).
 If you still get an error, you might need to add the location of make.exe into your Path environment.